 Litigation Involving Private Money, Hard Money, Commercial Lenders, and Alternative Lenders

-The author explains some of the important issues that arise in litigation involving private lenders and credit companies.
+The author, renowned nationwide banking and finance expert witness Don Coker, explains some of the important issues that arise in litigation involving private lenders and credit companies.

 These lenders are variously called credit companies, commercial lenders, private money lenders, private lenders, private capital providers, hard money lenders, alternative lenders, and many other names; but whatever name they go by, it is meant to describe a business that is not a bank or generally a deposit-based lender.
 For this article, I will use the term “credit company” since that is what the one that I worked at as its top business producer for six years was called: Commercial Credit Company.